AdobeDocs/campaign-web.de-DE/help/v8/landing-pages/create-lp.md

 >[!CAUTION]
 >
->Landingpages, die über die Clientkonsole (Webformulare) in der Campaign-Webbenutzeroberfläche erstellt wurden, können nicht angezeigt oder bearbeitet werden.
+>Landingpages, die über die Client-Konsole (Web-Formulare) erstellt wurden, können nicht in der Campaign Web-Benutzeroberfläche angezeigt oder bearbeitet werden.
 Weitere Informationen finden Sie in der [Dokumentation zur Campaign-Konsole](https://experienceleague.adobe.com/docs/campaign/campaign-v8/content/webapps.html?lang=de){target="_blank"}.

 <!--If you unpublish a landing page which is referenced in a message, the link to the landing page will be broken and an error page will be displayed.
 You cannot delete a published landing page.
 To delete it, you must first unpublish it.-->

 Sie können eine Landingpage duplizieren oder löschen.
-Klicken Sie auf das Auslassungszeichen neben einer Landingpage, um die gewünschte Aktion auszuwählen.
+Klicken Sie auf die Auslassungspunkte neben einer Landingpage, um die gewünschte Aktion auszuwählen.

 ## Erstellen einer Landingpage {#create-landing-page}